17 zip codes·Updated June 2026

 4 Bedroom$1,910/mo

-Fair Market Rents are published annually by HUD for the Dayton metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Dayton metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Dayton metro area is $1,340/month.
-Current median asking rents are near or below the FMR for this area.
+HUD's Fair Market Rent for a 2-bedroom in the Dayton metro is $1,340/month.
+Asking rents come in about 19% below the federal benchmark, which can make Section 8 properties competitive here.

-Dayton is an extremely affordable market where the rent-to-price ratios can look great on paper.
+Dayton is an extremely affordable market where rent-to-price ratios look great on paper.
 Wright-Patterson Air Force Base is the biggest employer and provides a stable renter base.
-The Oregon District and Oakwood are premium areas.
-The west and east sides offer very low entry points for investors.
-The Dayton market has genuine cash flow potential, but like any very affordable market, property condition and tenant screening matter a lot.
+The Oregon District and Oakwood are premium.
+The west and east sides offer very low entry points.
+Real cash flow potential here, but like any deeply affordable market, property condition and tenant screening matter a lot.
 Some areas have challenged demographics and higher vacancy rates.
-If you're buying here, make sure you're underwriting realistic vacancy and maintenance costs, not just looking at the best-case rent number.
-The base provides stability, and there are pockets that work well for investors who are realistic about what they're getting into.
+Underwrite realistic vacancy and maintenance, not just the best-case rent number.
+The base provides stability.
+Pockets here work well for investors who go in realistic about what they're getting into.